 This is the stage at which any little mistakes will probably get covered, but if not, you can go ahead and touch up any bits that you feel need it.
 Just be aware that you cannot paint over the gilding wax.
 Here’s my finished crown.

-It’s your turn to have a go at custom painting your own resin mouldings now, and don’t forget to share your project photos on our Customer Projects Facebook page – we love seeing all your work.
+It’s your turn to have a go at custom painting your own resin mouldings now, and don’t forget to share your project photos on our Customer Projects Facebook page – I love seeing all your work.